 - Instructional Staff Training Services.
-Activities designed to contribute to the professional or occupational growth and competence of members of the instructional staff (defined in Rules 6A-1.0502, F.A.C., Non-certificated Instructional Personnel, and 6A-1.0503, F.A.C., Qualified Instructional Personnel) during the time of their service to the school board or school.
-Among these activities are workshops, demonstrations, school visits, courses for college credits, sabbatical leaves, and travel leaves.
-All in-service training costs should be recorded in this function and Function 7730 (Non-Instructional).
+Activities designed to contribute to the professional or occupational growth and competence of members of the instructional staff (defined in Rules 6A-1.0502, F.A.C., Non-certificated Instructional Personnel, and 6A-1.0503, F.A.C., Definition of Qualified Instructional Personnel) during the time of their service to the district school board or school.
+Among these activities are workshops, demonstrations, school visits, courses for college credits, sabbatical leave, and travel leave.
+All in-service training costs should be recorded in this function and Function 7730 (Noninstructional).
 Hiring substitute teachers to cover classes of teachers participating in training is a cost of in-service training and should be coded to Function 6400.
 Paraprofessional training should be coded to Function 7730. - Instructional-Related Technology.
 Technology activities and services for the purpose of supporting instruction.
 These activities include expenditures for internal technology support as well as support provided by external vendors using operating funds.
 These activities include costs associated with the administration and supervision of technology personnel, systems planning and analysis, systems application development, systems operation, network support services, hardware maintenance and support services, and technology-related costs that relate to the support of instructional activities.
-Specifically, costs associated with the operation and support of computer learning labs, media center computer labs, instructional technology centers, instructional networks, and similar operations should be captured in this code. - 7000 General Support Services.
-Activities concerned with establishing policy, operating schools and the school system, and providing the essential facilities and services for the staff and pupils. - 7100 Board.
+Specifically, costs associated with the operation and support of computer learning labs, media center computer labs, instructional technology centers, instructional networks, and similar operations should be captured under this code. - 7000 General Support Services.
+Activities concerned with establishing policy, operating schools and the school system, and providing the essential facilities and services for the staff and students. - 7100 Board.
 Consists of the activities of the elected or appointed body that has been created according to state law and vested with responsibilities for educational activities in a given administrative unit.
-Also included here are expenses of the Board Attorney and other legal services, independent auditors, internal auditors who report directly to the Board, negotiators, and lobbyists. - General Administration (Superintendent's Office).
+Also included are expenditures of the board attorney and expenditures for other legal services, independent auditors, internal auditors who report directly to the district school board, negotiators, and lobbyists. - General Administration (Superintendent's Office).
 Activities performed by the superintendent and assistant superintendents in the general direction and management of all affairs of the school system.
 This includes all personnel and materials in the office of the superintendent.
 Activities of the offices of the deputy superintendent and associate or assistant superintendents should be charged here unless they can be placed properly into another function. - School Administration (Office of the Principal).
 Activities concerned with directing and managing the operation of a particular school.
 This function includes the activities performed by the principal, assistant principal, and other assistants in the general supervision of all operations of the school, evaluations of staff members of the school, assignment of duties to staff members, supervision and maintenance of the records of the school, and coordination of school instructional activities with the instructional activities of the school system.
-It includes clerical staff for these activities.
+It includes clerical staff for these activities and bookkeeping associated with processing time reports for Title I personnel working additional hours in Title I, Part A, School Improvement Grant programs.